Module 1 › Lesson 3

 Another implication of web services is that data can be opened up to use in other applications, rather than being kept offline or only used through the provider’s website.
 Google could keep its geocoding service closed, available only through Google websites, but instead they operate it as a service that third parties can connect to.

 NOAA, for example, makes its weather radar imagery and other data available as a web service.
 Anyone can make a website or application that uses this data.
-That is much more useful than if NOAA forced users to view its own website to see the data (which until recently was quite outdated).
+That is much more useful than if NOAA forced users to view its own website (which until recently was quite outdated).

-Web services are a core part of Web GIS.
-They allow geographic information (map data) to be spread and re-used in websites and applications for research, commercial, administrative, or personal use.
-Web services are part of a wider trend in computing where applications communicate with other applications through services, and web services are the extension of that practice to the web.
-Maps, a form of information that has existed for thousands of years, are now also following this trend and being turned into web services to be consumed not just by humans but applications.
+Web services are a core part of web GIS.
+They allow geographic information (map data) to be spread and re-used in websites and applications for research, commerce, administration, personal use, etc. Maps, a form of information that has existed for thousands of years, are now also following this trend and being turned into web services to be consumed not just by humans but applications.
 If map layers are offered as web services, they can be re-used by many applications, and those applications can combine layers from other providers, too.
 This increases the potential for data to be shared and put to use.